MenjiShad/CECS277-Project-File-I-O/README.md

 # CECS277-Project-File-I-O

-CECS277 Homework 3.
-File Read/Write
+Homework that deals with Files